JasonHoku/eden-performance-boost-research/ReadMe.md

 ## Step 1 Installing dgvoodoo

-Extract DGVOODOO from this github post to PlayOnline/SquareEnix/PlayOnlineViwer. (some older/other install methods may lead to needing the DGVOODOO files in another location...
+Extract/copy the contents of DGVOODOO from this github post to PlayOnline/SquareEnix/PlayOnlineViwer. (some older/other install methods may lead to needing the DGVOODOO files in another location...
 Either besides pol.exe , polboot.exe or the bootloader.
 (EdenXI.exe)

 Launch dgVoodooCpl.exe as Administrator once for it to create a config file.